LibraryCarpentry/lc-git/_episodes/02-getting-started.md

 ~~~
 {: .output}

 Let's also set our default text editor.
-A text editor is necessary with some of your Git work, and the default from Git is vim, which is a text editor that is hard to learn at first.
+A text editor is necessary with some of your Git work, and the default from Git is Vim, which is a text editor that is hard to learn at first.
 Therefore, we recommend setting a simpler text editor in your Git configuration for this lesson.

 > ## Text editors
 >